LUH-AI/automl_repo_template/README.md

 A word of warning here: by default gh will use your private account for this!
 To avoid this, type the repo name as 'automl/repo'.
 There will be a reminder once you get to that stage.

+You will also get a suggestion of what to run in case you want a documentation page.
+To activate this, however, you also need to *manually* go to your repo settings on the GitHub website and select "Pages" -> "Deploy from branch" and set the gh_pages branch.
+From this point onwards the actions should take care of the rest.

 Afterwards you're all done with the setup and can get to coding!

 ## Digging into the Code